fernandagil/MS3/README.md

 ### 1.1 Project Goals
 The project's main goal is to have a place where registered users can create, read, update and delete movie reviews.

-- They can create a review by clicking on any movie
+- They can create a review by clicking on any movie.
 - They can read a review by clicking on any movie.
-This can be done by unregistered users as well
+This can be done by unregistered users as well.
-- They can update a review by clicking 'edit' on the review in their *Profile Page*
+- They can update a review (only the reviews created by that user) by clicking **Edit** on the review in their *Profile Page* or in the Movie Page.
-- They can delete a review by clicking 'delete' on the review in their *Profile Page*
+- They can delete a review by clicking 'delete' on the review in their *Profile Page* or in the Movie Page.

 <span id="1-UX-2"></span>
 ### 1.2 User Stories
 ###### General Users
 - As a user, I want to immediately understand the purpose of the site.
 - As a user, I want to be able to see reviews that other users have created about a movie.
-- As a user, I want to be able to search for a movie.
+- As a user, I want to be able to search for a movie to see its reviews.
 - As a user, I want to be able to suggest new movies to add to the database.
 - As a user, I want to see a picture next to the movie title so I can recognise the movie quickly.
 - As a user, I want to be able to register easily.